General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Ancestral selection graph}

-Fix a measure~$\Lambda\in\Ms_f([0,1])$ and a polynomial~$s$ of degree~$m-2$, together with a SD~$(\beta,p)\in\Es_d$ of~$x\mapsto d(x):=x(1-x)s(x)$.
-Consider the sequence of~$(\beta^N,p,\mu_N)$-Moran models defined in Corollary~\ref{Natsequence}.
-We are interested in the behaviour of the ASG described in the previous section for large~$N$ and time sped up by~$N$.
-First, note that the probability that a branching event involves more than one line already present in the ASG is small (it vanishes as $N\to\infty$).
-Moreover, in this situation, it is not hard to see that: (1) each line branches into~$\ell$ lines at a rate which is close to~$\beta_\ell$, and (2) a given group of~$k$ lines merges into one at a rate close to
+Under the conditions stated in Theorem~\ref{teo:convergence}, a sequence of Moran models converges to a $\Lambda$-Wright--Fisher process as~$N\to\infty$ and with time appropriately rescaled.
+Considering the corresponding limit for the Moran-ASG leads to a natural candidate for an ancestral process of the $\Lambda$-Wright--Fisher process.
+More precisely, let~$d$ be a polynomial with $d(0)=d(1)=0$.
+Fix~$(\beta,p)\in\ccS_d$ and $\Lambda\in\Ms_f^*([0,1])$.
+Consider the Moran-ASGs corresponding to the sequence of~$(\beta^{(N)},p,\mu_N)$-Moran models defined in Corollary~\ref{Natsequence}, time is sped up by~$N$.
+First, note that the probability that an interactive event involves more than one line already present in the ASG is small (it vanishes as $N\to\infty$).
+Moreover, for sufficiently large~$N$, (1) each line branches into~$\ell$ lines at a rate which is close to~$\beta_\ell$, and (2) a given group of~$k$ lines merges into one at a rate close to